What's The Healthiest Frying and Cooking Oil?

-How does frying work?
+How frying works

-If the temperature of the oil is too low, the oil will pass through into the food, making it oily.
-However, if the temperature is too high, it can dry food out and oxidize the oil.
-Some oils can support higher temperatures than others.
+If the temperature of the oil is too low, however, the oil will pass through into the food, making it oily.
+On the other hand, if the temperature is too high, it can dry food out and oxidize the oil.
+You can read more about this process in this study by Dr. Christian Gertz.
+Some oils can withstand much higher temperatures than others.

-Polyunsaturated fats contain two (or more) double bonds in their chemical structure.
+The study argues that polyunsaturated fats contain two (or more) double bonds in their chemical structure.
 These double bonds normally react with oxygen and form harmful components when exposed to high temperatures.

 In addition, coconut oil has numerous health benefits.
 For example, it can help kill harmful bacteria and viruses.
-Coconut oil can even help you lose abdominal fat.
+In fact, coinciding with a study carried out by the Universidade Federal de Alagoas (Brazil), coconut oil can even help you lose abdominal fat.

 Keep in mind that some varieties can give off a coconut flavor or aroma, which is why you should try out different brands in order to find the one that you prefer.

 Most of the fatty acids in animal fats are saturated and monounsaturated, which makes them very resistant to high temperatures.
-However, their fatty acid content can vary depending on the animal’s diet.
+However, according to a study conducted by California State University, their fatty acid content can vary depending on the animal’s diet.

 In light of that, we should only consider the fat of naturally-fed animals as a healthy option for frying.
 You can buy lard in a store or save meat drippings to use them later.

 Olive oil is one of the healthiest fats in the world.
 It has high amounts of monounsaturated fatty acids, which only have one double link.
 As the case of saturated fats, monounsaturated fats are highly resistant to heat.